rocicorp/reflect-draw/README.md

 ## Hacking Locally

-The `dev-worker` command runs the worker using [Miniflare](https://miniflare.dev/), a really nice Cloudflare emulation environment.
+The `dev-worker` command runs the worker using [wrangler](https://developers.cloudflare.com/workers/wrangler/) in local mode, a really nice Cloudflare emulation environment.
 This is super convenient and doesn't require a CF account.
 Unfortunately, it also doesn't give you a realistic view of performance since everything is local.

 ```bash
 npm install